Get the same quality editing as Hunter S. Thompson in Hell’s Angels.

 This is an extreme case.
-For the most part, the author has a knack with language and needs help in refining it.
+For the most part, the author has a knack with language.
 Whenever I tackle a manuscript, I never lose sight of the fact—most importantly—that there’s a Voice waiting to be supported, to stand out.
-If it’s not your voice that speaks, the reader will probably lose interest; in any case you will not have the same level of satisfaction and sense of fulfillment.
-For one of the main reasons to write is to go through the creative process, wrestle with material, sweat out the blank moments, and eventually proudly offer a completed book to an audience.
+If it’s not your voice that speaks, the reader will probably lose interest; in any case you will not have the same level of satisfaction and fulfillment.
+One of the main reasons to write is to go through the creative process, wrestle with material, sweat out the blank moments, and eventually proudly offer a completed book to an audience.
 I can help you do that—with the highest attention to ethics.
 Read on to find out about my editing services.

 Below is a list of various levels of editing you can choose from.